Enterprises are prioritizing customer experience initiatives, Rackspace says

 Elevate your enterprise data technology and strategy at Transform 2021.

-Over 94% of enterprises have some form of user experience initiative underway within their organization, according to a new survey from multicloud provider Rackspace Technology.
+Over 94% of enterprises have some form of user experience initiative underway, according to a new survey from multicloud provider Rackspace Technology.

-Customer experience is overwhelmingly a strategic priority, ahead of IT security, strategy, and compliance, and technology applications are a key driver, Rackspace said in a survey of 1,420 IT decision-makers.
-Over half (55%) of survey respondents credited applications with enhancing customer experience, while also providing more availability to services (48%), security (45%), engagement with products and services (41%), and process improvement (39%).
+Customer experience is overwhelmingly a priority — ahead of IT security, strategy, and compliance — and tech applications are a key driver in this area, Rackspace said in a survey of 1,420 IT decision-makers.
+Over half (55%) of survey respondents credited applications with enhancing customer experience while providing more availability to services (48%), security (45%), engagement with products and services (41%), and process improvement (39%).

-Customer experience is a top priority, with only 6% of respondents having no customer experience strategies or initiatives in place.
+Only 6% of respondents reported having no customer experience strategies or initiatives in place.

 When it comes to enhancing customer experience, 55% of survey respondents credited applications, such as those that can process customer data, simplify application submission, or deliver more immersive experiences.
-Applications can also provide mobile accessibility, which tends to be a necessity.
+Applications can also provide mobile accessibility, which tends to be a necessity rather than a nice-to-have.

 Tech knowledge in the C-suite